CHROMEBOOK FREQUENTLY ASKED QUESTIONS

 Will inappropriate websites be filtered on the Chromebooks?

 While on campus, student Chromebooks will connect with the District's internet content filter.
 The District filter blocks inappropriate content and helps assure safe websites.
 When off campus the district will use a third party content filtering system, Securely, to insure that students have a safe and secure internet while using the Chromebooks anywhere.
-For the 2017-2018 school year, parents will be able to create an account with Securely to access information on their child's browsing history.
+For the curent school year, parents will be able to create an account with Securely to access information on their child's browsing history.
+To learn more about your Securely access CLICK HERE.

 How are Chromebooks updated?